matejlatin/Gutenberg/README.md

 ```

 ####Quotes
-Quotes that are also figures are bigger and can be floated with .floatLeft or floatRight classes.
+*New since 1.1 update.* Quotes that are also figures are bigger and can be floated with .floatLeft or floatRight classes.

 HTML code for quotes: